-Trees and Water in the Soil Trees
+Trees and Water in the Soil

 effect on water does not stop with occult precipitation.
 Trees, shrubs